rojo-rbx/rbx-dom/format/binary.md

 | Value      | `f32`  | The value of the keypoint     |
 | Envelope   | `f32`  | The envelope for the keypoint |

 When multiple `NumberSequence` values are present, they are stored in sequence with no transformation or interleaving.
-Two `NumberSequence`s with values
+Two `NumberSequence` values

 ```
 NumberSequence.new(